RDA Darling Downs and South West Region

 |RDA Darling Downs and South West Region - Transport, Postal and Warehousing||2016||2011||Change|

-In 2016, there were 72 people in the Transport, Postal and Warehousing who caught public transport to work (train, bus, tram or ferry) in RDA Darling Downs and South West Region, compared with 3,799 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 72 people in Transport, Postal and Warehousing who caught public transport to work (train, bus, tram or ferry) in the RDA Darling Downs and South West Region, compared with 3,865 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the Transport, Postal and Warehousing workforce in the RDA Darling Downs and South West Region and Queensland were:
+The major differences between the method of travel to work of the Transport, Postal and Warehousing workforce in the RDA Darling Downs and South West Region and the Queensland workforce were:

 - A larger percentage of local workers who travelled by truck (7.5% compared to 4.3%)